willynilly/check-software-version-for-citation/README.md

 # 🚀 version-consistency

-Automatically ensures your GitHub tag or release version matches the version declared in your project's key metadata files.
+Automatically ensures your software version metadata is consistent across key project files.

 ---

 ## 📦 What does it do?

-🛡️ This GitHub Action **blocks a release or tag** if the version in your GitHub tag/release does not match the version declared in your project files.
+`version-consistency` checks that software version metadata is consistent across your project files.
+It can stop GitHub pull requests and local git commits/pushes of projects with inconsistent software version metadata.

 Helps ensure:

 ✅ Reproducibility
 ✅ Correct citations
 ✅ Consistent packaging metadata
 ✅ Accurate DOIs (Zenodo)
 ✅ Cross-language version consistency (Python / JS / metadata)

+It can be used in **three ways**, each of which have different capabilities:

+### 1️⃣ GitHub Action

+- Runs in GitHub Actions
+- Can block:
+  - Inconsistent **pull requests** (which helps prevent inconsistent **tags** and **GitHub releases** )
+- Can report (but only after the tag/release has been created):
+  - Incorrect **tags**
+  - Incorrect **GitHub releases**

+  _Note: GitHub Actions cannot block tags or releases after they have been created.
+This workflow runs after the tag or release exists and can report problems, but cannot prevent them from appearing in GitHub UI._

+### 2️⃣ Pre-commit hook

+- Runs automatically **before each commit and push** (if enabled)
+- Can block:
+  - Inconsistent **commits**
+  - Inconsistent **tags being pushed**

+### 3️⃣ Python CLI

+- You can run `version-consistency` manually from the command line
+- Useful for:
+  - Local checks before release
+  - CI checks outside of GitHub Actions
+  - Automated scripts

 ---

-## 🎯 When does it run?

-- On **push** of version tags (e.g. `v1.2.3`)
-- On **published GitHub release**
-- Can also be run **manually** via `workflow_dispatch`

----

 ## 📋 Features

 ✅ Canonical tag version parsing (PEP 440)

-✅ Compare GitHub tag/release version to:
+✅ Compare software version metadata from:
+- GitHub tag/release
 - `CITATION.cff`
 - `pyproject.toml`
 - `setup.py`